 This section describes both the general formatting rules and the formatting settings for Styles used in the Word templates.
 Consult the templates for additional instructions.
-More in-depth guidance on editing the Main Body Sections will be provided in the Thesis Formatting Workshops.
+More in-depth guidance on editing the Main Body Sections will be provided in Canvas modules.